MostafaRastegar/mr-frontend-interview/RENDERING/README.md

 - Repaint (or redraw) occurs when a part of the web page needs to be updated visually without affecting the layout.
 It can happen due to changes in colors, background images, or visibility of elements.
 - Reflow (or layout) occurs when there are changes to the layout of elements, such as resizing the window, adding or removing elements, or changing styles that affect the element's size or position.
 It is a more expensive operation than repaint as it involves recalculating the layout of affected elements and their ancestors.

-6. Explain the importance of optimizing CSS and JS files for rendering performance.
+6. Explain the importance of optimizing CSS and JS files for rendering performance.<br>
    Optimizing CSS and JS files is crucial for rendering performance.
 Smaller and well-organized CSS and JS files load faster, reducing the time needed for the rendering process.
 By minimizing the size of these files, the browser can parse and construct the DOM and CSSOM quicker, leading to faster rendering and a better user experience.

 7. What are the best practices for reducing rendering time in a web page?<br>